-Why it rocks: Inspirationfeed has a lot of the same resources and freebies as the other sites, but they also feature a whole bunch of articles with start-up resources, social media advice, and business motivation.
+Why it rocks: Inspirationfeed has a lot of the same resources and freebies as other sites, but also feature a bunch of articles with start-up resources, social media advice, and business motivation.
 Just like the name implies, every post is inspiring.

-Why it rocks: Yes, this site is for graphic designers, but it’s not your run of the mill design tips.
+Why it rocks: Yes, this site is for graphic designers, but doesn’t provide run-of-the-mill design tips.
 Graphic Design Blender is an excellent resource for freelance designers (and anyone, really) to get business tips.
 You can learn how to handle feisty clients, how to set your prices, and how to make sure you have a killer website.

 Why it rocks: Like most of the sites on this list, DesignBeep includes an array of resources, tutorials, and freebies.
 They also post a weekly round-up of new design resources and weekly round-ups of web design inspiration that you won’t want to miss.